 Hollywood, Florida, USA

 Carol McMullen-Pettit has been attending and volunteering for ICFA since she was a tenth-grade high school student in Boca Raton.
 Carol attended the University of Florida while the conference was in Texas but resumed her attendance at the conference with its return to Fort Lauderdale (and her transfer to FAU).
 Carol finished her BA in Anthropology, and then her subsequent certification in Secondary Social Sciences in Education, all while married and producing the first two of her three children.
 She has held a variety of teaching positions, culminating in more than ten years of working as a Social Studies and Reading teacher for At-Risk Youth, and for nearly the last twelve years, with The Princeton Review as a test preparation instructor, tutor, and presenter.
-She lives in Hollywood, FL with her husband, two dogs, two cats, and a hedgehog.
+She lives in Hollywood, FL with her husband, two dogs, and two cats.

 The JFA Editorial Collective